 - Easy to set up– Setting up an email campaign is easy.
 All you need is a good tool like MailChimp, Constant Contact, or Klaviyo.
 You can easily import contacts from your website into your account and start creating campaigns quickly.

 - It’s targeted– With email marketing, you can target specific groups of people depending on their demographic data.
-For example, you could send an email to men ages 18–24 who live in San Francisco.
+For example, you could email men aged 18–24 who live in San Francisco.
 This way, you can make sure that your message reaches the right person.
 Most email platforms have great segmentation tools now so you can send different email campaigns based on how a person clicks or reacts in a certain way.
-This is super powerful for increasing sales or engagement whichever your goals are.
+This is super powerful for increasing sales or engagement, whichever your goals are.

 - It’s measurable– All good email automation platforms will have analytics to show you the sent, opened, and clicks from your campaigns.
 You can A/B test one copy against another and see the open statistics to finely tweak your messages.